Leptasterias aequalis

-Leptasterias aequalis, common names little six-rayed seastar or six-armed star, is a species of starfish.
+Leptasterias aequalis, common names little six-rayed seastar or six-armed star, is a species of brooding starfish.

 This is a small species, with a total width of only about 5 cm.
 The coloration is extremely variable.

-This seastar is found in the eastern Pacific Ocean, from Washington to Southern California.
+This seastar is found in the northeastern Pacific Ocean, from Washington to Southern California.
 It lives on rocky shores, in the mid-intertidal zone.

 Many sea-stars broadcast-spawn their embryos, where fertilization occurs in the water column; however, Leptasterias species brood their embryos locally.
 The stars form mating aggregations and the female sits on her brood for a period of 6–8 weeks while the embryos develop underneath.
 Eventually, the embryos fully metamorphose into juvenile sea-stars and walk away, and thus can only locally disperse.
 Larger females produce larger embryos of great quality; however, as larger broods are produced, a considerable proportion of them are lost.